webfx-project/webfx/CONTRIBUTING.md

 ## Reviewing our code

-Because we are in the incubation phase, now is the best time to review our code, especially our API (breaking changes are much less painful during that time).
+Because we are in the incubation phase, now is the best time to review our code, especially our API (breaking changes will be much more painful after that time).
 If you find it difficult to use, or feel it could be improved, don't hesitate to give us your feedback.

 - **If the code is in the [webfx-platform][webfx-platform-repo], you can open an issue.**